xkzhao/myenglish/bbc_lower_intermediate/unit1/session5.md

 *John*: Hello Phil.
 Late again!

 *Emily*: Hello Phil.
-How is your wri:ting going?
+How is your writing going?
   - How is your writing going?:进展

 *Phil*: You know.
 It's all in my head not on paper.